Why is food safety important?

 - Wash and peel fruit, vegetables and salads thoroughly

 When eating out

 Choose freshly prepared foods from reputable outlets.
-Make sure food is piping hot and when served and cooked all the way through.
-If eating out choose Take-away or restaurant food that is cooked after being ordered rather than food that has been kept in a heated cabinet or on a hot plate.
+Make sure food is piping hot when served and cooked all the way through.
+If eating out, choose take-away or restaurant food that is cooked after being ordered rather than food that has been kept in a heated cabinet or on a hot plate.
 Avoid salad bars, street vendors, market stalls and ice cream vans.

 The National Food Hygiene Rating Scheme is a useful tool to be able to check Take away, catering and restaurant outlet standards.

 Useful wed links: To search for a food outlets hygiene rating.